Efficient Image Pre-Training with Siamese Cropped Masked Autoencoders: Acknowledgements

 \section{Acknowledgements}

 A. Cioppa is funded by the F.R.S.-FNRS.
-This work was supported by the KAUST OSR through the VCC funding and the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence.
+The research reported in this publication was supported by funding from KAUST Center of Excellence on GenAI, under award number 5940, and the SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence.
 The present research benefited from computational resources made available on Lucia, the Tier-1 supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement n°1910247.
 We acknowledge EuroCC Belgium for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium.